lordson-silver/fox-and-turtle-story/fox-and-turtle-story.md

 Feeling ashamed, **Blaze** slowed down and waited for **Turbo** to catch up.
 When **Turbo** finally reached **Blaze**, **Blaze** apologized for his arrogance and asked **Turbo** to be his friend.

 ---

+## Chaper 5

+From that day on, **Blaze** and **Turbo** were inseperable.
+They would race each other through the forest, but now they did it for fun, taking turns leading the way and showing each other _the beauty of the forest_. **Blaze** learned that _true friendship was more important than winning_ and that _true speed was not just measured by how quickly one can run_, but by how much they can appreciate the journey.

+_The end_